 FAMILY ECONOMIC SECURITY

 All families should have what we need to thrive.
 Instead, our society is becoming more and more unequal.
 Corporate profits soar while 14.3 percent of Americans live in poverty and families worry and struggle to meet day-to-day needs.
 We can do better for all our families.
 It’s time to rebalance and prioritize our public budgets.
 Let's make sure that corporations pay their fair share and that public dollars support thriving families and communities.
 UVI has always been a fierce advocate for state and national budgets that prioritize people and families.
-In the past two years, we have sent delegations to Washington, DC and led civil disobedience efforts to stop the GOP tax bill and defeat the largest wealth transfer in the state passed in 2018.
+We regularly send delegations to Washington, DC and lead civil disobedience efforts to stop the efforts that are leading to the largest wealth gap in our country's history.
+Learn more here.

 Learn more here.